 A copy of your interim and final report must also be uploaded to the Digital Library https://dl.comp.nus.edu.sg by the same deadline stated.

-We suggest that arrangements for the presentation with the academic supervisor be made 2 weeks before the end of the internship in order to have sufficient time to fix a presentation date while allowing yourself time to complete your internship report before the submission deadline.
+You will be required to give a short presentation to your academic supervisor at the end of your internship.
+You will be responsible for contacting your academic supervisor to make the arrangements for the presentation.
+Please discuss with your academic supervisor the format and contents of the presentation (length of your presentation, content/focus of the presentation, will slides be required, etc).
+We suggest that you make the arrangements for the presentation with your academic supervisorfrom 2 weeks before the end of your internship in order to be able to have sufficient time to fix a presentation date while allowing yourself time to complete your internship report before the submission deadline.

 Students are able to submit ad-hoc feedback to the School/academic supervisor/company supervisor if they encounter problems during their internship.
 In the ad-hoc feedback, the intended receiver has to be indicated to ensure it gets to the correct party.

-You should not hold the School responsible if you are not able to cope with either your studies or your internship.
+- You are responsible for managing your internship and school workload.
+The School will not be held responsible if you are not able to cope with either your studies or the internship.

 Leave and Time-Off to attend to school matters

 Students may be granted leave at the host organisation's discretion.
 For non-official matters that are beyond the scope of project work with the organisation, the organisation has the right to deduct their pay; however, this policy may vary from organisation to organisation.
 Students are advised to abide closely by the Human Resource practices of the organisation.